 第17回 日本映画祭(チェコ・プラハ) → → → 17.
 ROČNÍK FESTIVALU JAPONSKÉHO FILMU A KULTURY

-The films for this year’s edition of the festival were provided by The Japan Foundation in cooperation with the Embassy of Japan in the Czech Republic and the GAGA and Shin-Ei Animation distribution companies.
+The films for this year’s edition of the festival have been provided by The Japan Foundation in cooperation with the Embassy of Japan in the Czech Republic, the distribution company Nikkatsu Corporation and Aerofilms.

-Allow us to sincerely thank you, our visitors, for coming, and the sponsors and partners of the festival for the support that you all have been showing Eigasai for 17 years.
-We are looking forward to meeting you in the Lucerna cinema and at other events held by the Czech-Japan Association.
+Allow us to express my sincere thanks to you, the visitors, for coming, our festival’s sponsors and partners as well as everyone involved for your support and patronage that you have shown to the Eigasai Festival over the course of a full 18 years.
+Along with you, Eigasai has reached its notional adulthood.
+We are looking forward to seeing you in Lucerna Cinema and at other events organised by the Czech-Japanese Association.

 TICKETS